WHO ARE WE?

-This Site is operated by Tennis Tournaments Limited trading as the ‘All Court Tennis Club’; a company registered in England and Wales whose registered office is at Audrey House 3rd Floor, 16-20 Ely Place, London, England, EC1N 6SN, company registration number 11381100 (VAT number 310221773) (“All Court Tennis Club”, “we”, “us” and/or “our”).
+This website or mobile app, as applicable (“Site“) is operated by Tennis Tournaments Limited trading as the ‘All Court Tennis Club’; a company registered in England and Wales whose registered office is at Audrey House 3rd Floor, 16-20 Ely Place, London, England, EC1N 6SN, company registration number 11381100 (VAT number 310221773) (“All Court Tennis Club”, “we”, “us” and/or “our”).
 You can contact us as indicated under the “Contact” section below.

 The data controller responsible for your personal data is Tennis Tournaments Limited trading as the ‘All Court Tennis Club’ with whom you contract as a customer, member or membership applicant (“All Court Tennis Club”, “we”, “us” and/or “our”).